 Some of your most common questions—answered!
 If you don’t find what you’re looking for below, contact us.
 Our team is happy to help.

 Kinzoo is a private messaging app that turns screen time into family time.
-With Kinzoo, you can exchange text messages, videos, stickers, pictures and audio with family and close friends—and the best part is that kids 6+ can get in on the fun and send one-on-one or group messages to loved ones, too!
+With Kinzoo, you can exchange text messages, stickers, GIFs, videos, pictures and audio with family and close friends—and the best part is that kids 6+ can get in on the fun and send one-on-one or group messages to loved ones, too!

 Right now, Kinzoo is available in North America.
 We are hard at work gathering feedback from customers and looking at opportunities in new markets.
 Child privacy is important to us, so it is key we consider all regional regulations before we launch in additional countries.